We clear fly-tipping from the highway and council owned land

 What happens next?

-We can investigate fly-tipping on public and private land (with the owner’s consent).
-And we'll consider legal action against offenders where appropriate.
+We may investigate fly-tipping, and we'll consider legal action against offenders where appropriate.

 If found guilty, offenders can face unlimited fines.
 The courts can also give out: